anthonynarine/Job-application-/README.md

     URL's defined --> Views defined(function) --> logic within the function displayed

     User -> Django -> URL -> view -> template or model if model -> data

+DYNAMIC URLS

+1. we update our function(view) to take in a second parameter e.g below "id" def job_detail(request, id): return HttpResponse("Job detail page")

+2. we update our url path to accept the seond parameter path("job/<id>",views.job_detail) **note the syntax

+Returning multiple jobs

+1. create two list.
+    job_title = [
+    "First Job",
+    "Second Job"
+]

+job_description = [
+    "First job description",
+    "Second job description"
+]

+2. update function (view) logic

+def job_detail(request, id):
+    return_html = f"<h1>{job_title[int(id)]}</h1> <h3>{job_description[int(id)]}"

+    return HttpResponse(return_html)

+PATH Converters
+1. instead of typcasing the int method on our id in our function (see above)

+2. in our urls.py file we specifiy the id as an int. path("job/<ind:id>",views.job_detail)

+3. we can now removed the typcasted int method in our function.

+    def job_detail(request, id):
+    return_html = f"<h1>{job_title[id]}</h1> <h3>{job_description[id]}"

+    return HttpResponse(return_html)

+    Different types of path converters Django offers

+    1. int matches 0 or any + integer & returns an int value to the view

+    2. str django default type as with python.

+    3. slug matches any slug string.  slugs are url short labels for specific content. it only contains letters, numbers, underscores or hyphens.

+    4. uuid special field to store universally unique idenfifiers

+REQUESTS:
+    message sent by client to server.

+    Types:
+GET request used to get resources from the server.
+    ~ are only used to read data not change it

+POST request used to create resources in the server.
+    ~if you need to create a new resource, a post request will be used.

+PUT request used to update existing resource that already exist on the server.

+Delete request used to delete existing resource on server.

+STATUS codes typically seen.
+100  informational
+200 request was successful
+300 redirection further action is needed to complete request 400 error on client side.
+500 server related errors

+REDIRECTS
+      django has a built in redirect function which accepts one parameter (a url) to redirect.

+      redirect needs to be imported.
+        from django.shortcuts import redirect

+Accessing other URLs in an application
+    django has a reverse() built in function to handle this.
+    This function will take in two parameters.
+        ~ a url name which will be a unique identifier that you are allowed to give your urls in urls.py ~ arguements that the function might need

+        example of reverse() redirecting clients to the home page

+            def job_list(request):
+            """"will iterate over job_title[] and display each job on the home page""" list_of_job = "<ul>"
+            for j in job_title:
+                job_id = job_title.index(j) #the index of j is being saved as job_id then its passed as a url below detail_url = (reverse("jobs_detail", args=(job_id,)))
+                list_of_job += f"<li><a href='{detail_url}'>{j}</a></li>" #<a href'job/{job_id}'></a> is a hyperlink
+            list_of_job += "</ul>"
+            return HttpResponse(list_of_job)

+Error handling

+    wrap function in try/except

+    def job_detail(request, id):

+        try:
+            if id == 0:
+                return redirect(reverse("jobs_home"))  #this will redirect the user to the home screen. return_html = f"<h1>{job_title[id]}</h1> <h3>{job_description[id]}"
+            return HttpResponse(return_html)
+        except:
+            return HttpResponseNotFound("Not found")  #use Httpresponsenotfound to bring up a 400 error.